microsoft/go/eng/doc/fips/README.md

 Not all OpenSSL versions are supported.
 OpenSSL does not maintain ABI compatibility between different releases, even if only the patch version is increased, it needs specific attention to implement support.
 The relative importance of each version also results in a different amount of automated testing that has been implemented for various supported version.
 These are supported versions and the amount of automated validation for each one:

 - OpenSSL 1.1.1: the Microsoft CI builds official releases and runs the Go toolset test suite with this version.
-- OpenSSL 1.0.2, 1.1.0, 1.1.1, and 3.0.2: the [golang-fips/openssl-fips] repository CI tests basic operation, but not the integration with the Go runtime.
+- OpenSSL 1.0.2, 1.1.0, 1.1.1, and 3.0.2: the [golang-fips/openssl-fips] and [go-crypto-openssl] repository CI tests basic operation, but not the integration with the Go runtime.

 Versions not listed above are not supported at all.